 The Core Stretch Curriculum.
 Table 1 outlined the major writing assignments for Stretch English.
 All sections of Stretch English share this core curriculum.
-The Fall writing assignments include: A benchmark essay and two critical reading and reflection essays, written in class; a personal essay; an essay for a public forum; a self-reflection essay (written in class).
-The spring writing assignments include the following: an interview project, a profile essay, a critical/reflection essay (written in class), an ethnographic project, a critical essay, and a self-reflection essay.
+The fall writing assignments include: A benchmark essay and 2 critical reading and reflection essays, written in class; a personal essay; an essay for a public forum; a self-reflection essay (written in class).
+The spring writing assignments include: An interview project, a profile essay, a critical/reflection essay (written in class), an ethnographic project, a critical essay, and a self-reflection essay.